 When Rights Go Wrong: Multiculturalism Versus Women's Rights

 When Rights Go Wrongturns this question on its head.
 The book argues that the question facing liberal democracies is not how to resolve conflicts between multiculturalism and women's rights, but how to ensure that women members of minority groups exercise sufficient power to shape public policy that is about them.
 This argument emerges from the finding that minority women frequently envision a mutually reinforcing relationship between multiculturalism and women's rights.
-That relationship dissolves conflict but fails to gain political traction when it clashes with the interests of politicians pandering to powerful voting blocs.
-Instead, prominent politicians invent other relationships between multiculturalism and women's rights, including conflict, to justify policies that advance the interests of the most advantaged.
-When Rights Go Wrong analyzes three very different cases to make this argument: Muslim women who wear the face veil in France, the expulsion of native women from the tribe for marrying non-native men in Canada, and polygamy in South Africa.
+That relationship dissolves conflicts between multiculturalism and women's rights, but fails to gain political traction when it clashes with the interests of politicians pandering to powerful voting blocs.
+Instead, politicians invent other relationships between multiculturalism and women's rights, including conflict, to justify policies that advance the interests of the most advantaged.
+When Rights Go Wrong analyzes three different cases to make this argument: Muslim women who wear the face veil in France, the expulsion of native women from the tribe for marrying non-native men in Canada, and polygamy in South Africa.
 In each of these cases, political actors such as majority politicians, minority cultural leaders and feminists, told competing stories about the relationship between multiculturalism and women's rights.
-Some offered a narrative in which no relationship between the two existed, others described minority cultural practices as being in conflict with many liberal rights, and still others characterized multiculturalism and women's rights as intertwined or even mutually reinforcing.
+Some offered a narrative in which no relationship between the two sets of rights existed, others described minority cultural practices as being in conflict with many liberal rights, and still others characterized multiculturalism and women's rights as intertwined or mutually reinforcing.

-However, minority women's vision of a mutually reinforcing relationship between multiculturalism and women's rights did not carry the day in any of these cases.
+By reclaiming their culture, many minority women's organizations constructed a mutually reinforcing relationship between multiculturalism and women's rights .
+For example, the Native Women’s Association of Canada demanded that the government recognize aboriginal sovereignty and also reinstate the tribal membership of women expelled for marrying non-native men.
+The Native Women's Association linked aboriginal rights to women's rights by chronicling the gender relations of native peoples.
+They argued that women's expulsion was rooted in patriarchal colonial norms that violated indigenous matrilineal traditions.
+The Native Women's Association thus reasoned that ending colonial rule necessitated native women's return home.
+Minority women's vision of a mutually reinforcing relationship between multiculturalism and women's rights did not carry the day in any of these cases.
 Instead, politicians devised and promoted the relationship that best served their electoral agenda.
 In France, mainstream politicians seeking to capture right-wing votes argued that Muslim women's face veils threatened liberty, fraternity, and women's equality.
 As a result of the 2010 ban, Muslim women who wore face veils reported feeling like prisoners in their own home.
 In Canada, cabinet ministers aiming to avoid expenditures to resettle native women on underserviced, overpopulated reservations argued that the government could not intervene in tribal disputes given its commitment to multiculturalism.
 When native women won the right to return home in 1985, the executive branch denied them the necessary funding to do so.
 In both of these cases, elite politicians insisted a conflict between multiculturalism and women's rights existed to advance their preferred policy outcomes.
-In South Africa, leaders of the African National Congress (ANC) did not construct any relationship between multiculturalism and women's rights; instead they depicted the two as separate.
+In South Africa, leaders of the African National Congress (ANC) did not construct any relationship between multiculturalism and women's rights; instead they depicted the two as separate and distinct.
 Their goal was to win the approval of chiefs who could deliver millions of votes while also maintaining their status as champions of women’s rights.
 ANC leaders thus targeted European rule.
 They argued that as Europeans had declared polygamy morally repugnant, the new South Africa must legalize it.
 They also argued that because Europeans had codified customary law, it contained sexist practices and must be reformed.
 As a result, in 1998 black women living under customary law won modest legal gains but failed in their bid to end polygamy.
 These findings contradict mainstream beliefs that liberal democracies face hard choices between multiculturalism and women’s rights.
 Instead, When Rights Go Wrong reveals that conflicts between multiculturalism and women's rights are manufactured by political actors, and that conflicts are only one of several possible relationships that political actors create.
 If liberal democracies wish to avoid these conflicts, they could endorse the mutually reinforcing relationship championed by many minority women.
-This is unlikely to occur, however, as leading politicians have little incentive to promote justice for minority women when it clashes with the interests of the powerful.
+This is unlikely to occur, however, as politicians have little incentive to promote justice for minority women when it clashes with the interests of the powerful.